datacarpentry/python-socialsci/_episodes/05-Processing data from a file.md

 7. Print out the contents of the dictionary

-You appy the same approach to count values in any of the fields/columns of the file.
+You can apply the same approach to count values in any of the fields/columns of the file.